 A company is connected with another person if that person controls it alone or alongside persons connected with him.

 Where two or more persons are acting together in order to obtain control of a company, they will be treated as connected with one another but only for the purposes of any transactions with that company.
-For example, directors of a company who have no other connection will not be treated as connected parties in respect of transactions between themselves.
+For example, directors of a company who have no other connection will not be treated as connected parties in respect of trans

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.